ion-cirnici/Theory-of-Algorithms/README.md

 * Comparison different models of computation which is imperative in programming
 * Write computer programs using a selection of programming paradigms.
 * Analysing the complexity of an algorithm.
-* Identify difficult computational problems in everyday programming such as Post correspondence problem
+* Identify difficult computational problems in everyday programming such as Post correspondence problem.
 ___